overlordpro-sys/keycool84keyboard/README.md

 }
 ```
 # The Finished Product
-After fixing a small issue with my soldering using a spare wire, it was finished!
+After tediously placing and soldering each switch and surface mounted diode, it was almost complete.
+After fixing a small issue with my soldering using a spare wire and tightening the bolts, it was finished!
+If I do make a another keyboard in the future, I would definitely try to use something other than an Arduino that I could fully integrate into the PCB.
 ![image](https://user-images.githubusercontent.com/64398319/163095992-90e54a77-97ab-4044-b17c-40da664bfaed.png)
 ![image](https://user-images.githubusercontent.com/64398319/163123863-2121ebb1-3a9c-4fe3-bfff-c6a5e213ee7c.png)